heptarch/heptarch.github.io/drafts/demon.md

 *1863*.
-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir not only of names and titles but the Second Duke's debts, a politician and businessman, weary, honest, not without his moments of shrewdness, visits the University of Aberdeen to obtain a second opinion from some rail engineers.
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir of more debts than titles, weary, honest, not without his moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.

 <p align="center">
   ⁂